mehrshaddarzi/wp-rewrite-api/README.md

 # WordPress Rewrite API Ajax
-Use Rewrite API Method for Ajax Request in WordPress
+Use Rewrite API Method for Ajax Request in WordPress.

+Rewrite API in WordPress is Very Faster than `admin-ajax.php`.

 ### How to Install and Use
 Activate this plugin, then Flush Rewrite in WordPress.